dogweather/forkful/content/en/dart/data-structures/using-associative-arrays.md

   \ not\u2026"
 lastmod: '2024-03-13T22:44:59.814332-06:00'
 model: gpt-4-0125-preview
-summary: "Associative arrays in Dart, commonly known as Maps, are data structures\
-  \ that store data in key-value pairs.
-They enable programmers to access elements\
+summary: Associative arrays in Dart, commonly known as Maps, are data structures that store data in key-value pairs.
-  \ not\u2026"
 title: Using associative arrays
 weight: 15
 ---